ersinersoy/annplsqlclassification/README.md

 # Using Artificial Neural Networks to Provide Guidance in Extending PL/SQL Programs

-*Our Study is performed using GridSearchCV.
+*Our Study is performed using Scikit-Learn-GridSearchCV.
 Code of our study is shown on CRM_ALL_Part2.ipynb for hyperparameters below,

       'hidden_layer_sizes':
         (50, 50),